sa-and/CausalPlayground/README.md

 integrating them with the Gymnasium framework.
 Users have complete control over SCMs, enabling precise manipulation and interaction with causal mechanisms.
 Additionally, CausalPlayground offers a range of useful helper functions for generating diverse instances of SCMs and DAGs, facilitating quantitative experimentation and evaluation.
-Notably, the library is designed for easy integration with reinforcement learning methods, enhancing its utility in active inference and learning settings.
+Notably, the library is optimized for (but not limited to) easy integration with reinforcement learning methods, enhancing its utility in active inference and learning settings.
 Find the complete API documentation and a quickstart guide [here](https://sa-and.github.io/CausalPlayground/).

 # Installation guide